YSU percussion alums and former students of Glenn Schaft:

 Derek Dixie - bachelor of arts major at YSU ca. 2000-03.
 Diploma, Recording Workshop, Chillicothe, OH.
 Music director, arranger & producer for Beyoncé.
 His catalog of work as the Music Director for Beyoncé is extraordinary.
 Over the last ten years Derek participated in the direction of the 2013 and 2016 Super Bowl Halftime Shows and has served as music director for Beyoncé's four World Tours.
 He has also produced and directed music for artists such as Cold Play and Chloe and Halle, including the orchestration for "America The Beautiful" at the 2019 Super Bowl which utilized and orchestra comprised of Dana School of Music Students and faculty to record this work.
 Derek is also a multi-Grammy Award and Emmy Award Nominee.

 Cory Doran - BM 2009.
 Presently a doctoral candidate at Michigan State University.
-Formerly Adjunct Instructor at Texas A&M Commerce where he works with Brian Zator and an instructor with Phantom Regiment DCI.
+Formerly Adjunct Instructor at Texas A&M Commerce where he worked with Brian Zator and an instructor with Phantom Regiment DCI.
 Cory was previously a freelance artist based in Cuyahoga Falls, Ohio.
 Cory served as the interim adjunct director of percussion studies at Kent State University 2016-17.
 Cory received his MM in Performance from Texas A&M University under the instruction of Dr. Brian Zator and his undergraduate degree (2009) in performance under the instruction of Dr. Glenn Schaft.
 Formerly the Percussion Director at Hilliard Bradley High School in Hilliard, Ohio, Cory has instructed throughout northeast Ohio, northeast Texas, and Pittsburgh as a front ensemble specialist as well as concert percussion and drum set clinician.
 As a teacher, Cory has made a name for himself as a front ensemble instructor for Matrix Indoor Marching Percussion Ensemble (2009- present), the Phantom Regiment Drum and Bugle Corps (2015- present), and Glassmen Drum and Bugle Corps (2009-2011).
 In addition, has composed/arranged for Hilliard Bradley, St John’s Jesuit HS, Revalation Indoor Marching Percussion Ensemble, Amhurst HS Indoor Percussion, Impluse Indoor Percussion, Texas A&M University-Commerce marching percussion section, and Grove City HS front ensemble.
 His performance experience includes the Columbus top-40 band The Popbillies, Country Band, Union Rose, and Tangent Impact Percussion Project.

 Nathan Douds - BM 2004.
 Wexford, PA.
 MM Jazz Piano from Bowling Green University.
 Drums, piano, composition.